Maroon State School and Maroon War Memorial: Heritage listing

 The teaching building is a good example of an interwar small timber school building and is important in demonstrating the principal characteristics of its type.
 It retains its gable roof; early timber joinery; single large classroom; generous verandahs (now enclosed) with hat rooms; coved ceiling with latticed vent and tie rod; VJ board linings; and single skin verandah walls.
 An early school bell hangs from the eaves of the western verandah.

 The playshed is a good example of its type and retains its hipped timber-framed roof, supported on six braced timber posts.

 The Maroon War Memorial is important in demonstrating the principal characteristics of its class of cultural places, being a substantial and highly intact commemorative structure erected as an enduring record of a major historical event.
 This is achieved through the use of appropriate materials and design elements.

 The place is important because of its aesthetic significance.

-Maroon State School is of aesthetic significance for its picturesque attributes.
-Set against the backdrop of Mt Maroon and surrounded by open pastoral land, the complex of timber-framed school buildings with generous grounds and mature trees, combined with the War Memorial, offers an attractive juxtaposition of natural beauty and built elements in a tranquil rural setting.
+Maroon State School is of aesthetic significance for its setting.
+Set against the backdrop of Mt Maroon and surrounded by open pastoral land, the complex of timber-framed school buildings with generous grounds and mature trees, combined with the War Memorial, provides a contrast between natural and built elements in a rural setting.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Schools have always played an important part in Queensland communities.
 They typically retain significant and enduring connections with former pupils, parents, and teachers; provide a venue for social interaction and volunteer work; and are a source of pride, symbolising local progress and aspirations.
 Maroon State School has a strong and ongoing association with the Maroon community.
 It was established in 1891 through the fundraising efforts of the community and generations of local children have been taught there.
 The place is important for its contribution to the educational development of Maroon and district and is a prominent community focal point and gathering place for social and commemorative events with widespread community support.

 The Maroon War Memorial is of social and spiritual significance for the local community, having a strong and continuing association with that community as evidence of the impact of a major historical event and as the focus for annual remembrance of that event in local Anzac Day commemorative ceremonies.